 LSTMs and GRUs (Gated Recurrent Units) improved on vanilla RNNs by adding gating mechanisms that helped the network selectively retain and forget information.
 But the fundamental bottleneck remained: sequential processing, one element at a time.

-"Long Short-Term Memory can learn to bridge minimal time lags in excess of 1000 discrete-time steps by enforcing constant error flow through 'constant error carousels' within special units." — Sepp Hochreiter and Jürgen Schmidhuber, Neural Computation (1997)
+"Long Short-Term Memory can learn to bridge minimal time lags in excess of 1000 discrete-time steps by enforcing constant error flow through 'constant error carousels' within special units." — Sepp Hochreiter and Jurgen Schmidhuber, Neural Computation (1997)

 LSTMs were a genuine improvement, but they did not eliminate the sequential bottleneck.
 And sequential processing meant sequential training: you could not start computing step 50 until you had finished step 49.
 This severely limited the efficiency of training on modern parallel hardware.

 What Vaswani et al. recognized was that attention was not a supplement — it was sufficient.
 If you could compute relationships between any two positions in a sequence directly, without needing recurrence to propagate information, you did not need recurrence at all.
-You could process all positions simultaneously, compute all pairwise relationships in parallel, and train on modern hardware without the sequential bottleneck.

 How Self-Attention Works